 During a debate members can ask staff questions about the matters being discussed.
-Questions to staff during a debate must be asked through the Chairperson and how the question should be dealt with is at the Chairperson's discretion.
+Questions must be asked through the Chairperson and how the question should be dealt with is at the Chairperson's discretion.

 21.4 Questions of clarification

 At any point of a debate a member may ask the Chairperson for clarification about the nature and content of the motion which is the subject of the debate and the particular stage the debate has reached.